 - Lytos: Meaning “able to be untied or dissolved.”

 The term “electrolyte” emerged in the mid-19th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More as scientists explored the properties of electrically conductive solutions.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More as scientists explored the properties of electrically conductive solutions.
 Michael Faraday, a prominent English scientist, is credited with introducing the term in 1834.

 Electrolytes in Everyday Life and Medicine: